bioinfo-ucsd/BISB-Bootcamp-2024/website/_schedules/schedule.md

       - name: Breakfast
         type: break
         start: '8:00 AM'
-        end: '8:30 AM'
+        end: '9:00 AM'
-      - name: "International Info / Choosing an Advisor"
-        fullname: "Breakout: International Student Info / Choosing a PhD Advisor"
+      - name: BMI Opening Statement from Amy Sitapati
-        type: other
+        type: program
-        location: MET 143 (International Student Info); MET 145 (Choosing a PhD Advisor)
-        start: '8:30 AM'
+        start: "9:00 AM"
-        end: '9:30 AM'
+        end: "9:30 AM"
-        instructors: ["Juan Tibocha-Bonilla, *Bootcamp Instructor* (International Student Info)", "Guest, *Guest Instructor* (Choosing a PhD Advisor)"]
-        description: "**International Student Info**: This section will cover a brief introduction of the first things that international students have to deal with once they arrive in the US, and important points to consider in the BISB program.
-Also how to connect with other international students on campus! <br> **Choosing a PhD Advisor**: What should you consider when deciding on a lab beyond your research interests?
-Here are tips and questions to ask when identifying your new home for the next few years."
+        instructors: ["Amy Sitapati, *DBMI Director*"]
+        description: "Welcome to the BISB/BMI graduate program!
+Our program directors will provide an overview of the Bioinformatics and Systems Biology graduate program."
       - name: "Pragmatic Statistics"
         fullname: "Module 3: Pragmatic Statistics for Modern Biology"
         type: mod
-        start: '8:30 AM'
+        start: '9:30 AM'
         end: '10:30 AM'
         instructors: ["Molly Sacks, *Bootcamp Instructor*"]
         description: "In this module we will introduce you to regression analysis and its applications in biology, including multiple regression, generalized linear models, and mixed effects models.
-We will also toucch upon the multiple testing problem, regularization, and bayesian vs frequentist statistics."
+We will also touch upon the multiple testing problem, regularization, and bayesian vs frequentist statistics."
       - name: "Machine Learning"
         fullname: "Module 4: Introduction to Machine Learning"
         type: mod